Mr Andrew Carrothers

 For some knee replacements I use the 3D printed patient customised iTotal Conformis knee implants which are individually designed and manufactured for you, providing a perfect, customised fit that mimics the natural shape of your knee.
 An implant that is sized and shaped to your precise measurements allows more natural, pain-free movement of the joint.
 Patients experience less pain after surgery and there is less wear and tear on the implant, meaning that it may last longer.
 More of the patient’s own healthy bone and ligaments can be preserved and, over time, it is hoped that individuals who have a customised knee replacement experience more stability and more function in the knee.

 With increasing numbers of people participating in a wide range of sporting activity I dedicate a significant amount of my private practice to lower limb sporting injuries encompassing a comprehensive review of the whole weight bearing lower limb – pelvis to toes.
 Injuries to the pelvis, hip, knee and ankle are common and there are various treatment options available.
 It’s important to understand that a sports injury can lead to chronic problems if left untreated.
 Common sports injuries include strains and sprains, knee ligament injuries, Achilles tendon injuries, swollen muscles, shin splints and fractures.
 For further reading please see the Sports Injury & Performance blogs at Carrothers Orthopaedics

-Andrew has been involved in educational instruction throughout his professional career, from medical student teaching to lecturing at international meetings.
-In addition to being an OSCE examiner for the University of Toronto during his fellowship year, he currently teaches orthopaedic registrars and other junior doctors as well as undergraduate medial students at Cambridge University.
-He is an ALS and Battlefield ATLS instructor, having taught these courses since 2003.
+I have been involved in educational instruction throughout my professional career, from medical student teaching to lecturing at international meetings.
+In addition, to being an OSCE examiner for the University of Toronto during my fellowship year, I currently teach orthopaedic registrars and other junior doctors as well as undergraduate medial students at Cambridge University.
+I am a ALS and Battlefield ATLS instructor, having taught these courses since 2003.